 Django is a Python-based open-source web framework that intends to follow model-template-view (MVC) architectural model.
-The key features are as follows:
+The key features of Django are as follows:

 - Its framework is based on Python and is primarily designed to warrant rapid web development.

 - The developers have to abide by stringent rules and formalized schemes for execution.
 Although this limits creativity to some extent, it assures a definite coding, uncomplicated application architecture, and fewer errors and bugs.